Kim Kardashian Responds To Mommy Shamers Over North’s Red Lipstick

 She picked it though!
 It’s a special occasion! https://t.co/dGIEjr7yAN— Kim Kardashian West (@KimKardashian) December 26, 2018

-She then hinted that the colour may actually be from an upcoming makeup launch, which would make North KKW Beauty's youngest celeb ambassador.
+She then hinted that the color may actually be from an upcoming makeup launch, which would make North KKW Beauty's youngest celeb ambassador.

 It just might be a new Classic Red Lip I have launch VERY soon ? https://t.co/159rpXMUxp— Kim Kardashian West (@KimKardashian) December 26, 2018